oli-obk/ui_test/CONTRIBUTING.md

+Do not contribute PRs, issues or comments with AI support.
+I will close them and I do not want to discuss it.

 ## Running the test suite

 The test suite is confusing because it itself runs ui-test, and then also uses ui-test to